feranmidere/algcalc/README.md

-# algcalc
+# algcalc - The Delayed Algebra Calaculator
 An algebra calculator written in Python

- It works based on delaying python magic arithmetic functions
+It works based on delaying python magic arithmetic functions.

+Uses: dask, numpy